Desha County, Arkansas: Government

+Politics

-Desha County is traditionally Democratic, and has remained so in recent years even as Arkansas as a whole has shifted to the Republican Party, voting for the Democratic nominee in every presidential election since 1972.
+Desha County had consistently voted Democratic, even as Arkansas as a whole has strongly shifted to the Republican Party and the margins in the county shrinking due to depopulation, voting for the Democratic nominee in every presidential election from 1972 to 2020.
 In 2020, Joe Biden became the first Democrat since Walter Mondale to fall under 50% in the county, winning a plurality.
+In 2024, Donald Trump became the first Republican since Richard Nixon in 1972 to win the county.